MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/rules-recommendations.md

 community.
 The guidelines are organized by type.
 Within each type there is a list of rules.
 The rules are grouped by the **Severity** defined in the implementation of the **PSScriptAnalyzer** rule.
 The severity level labeled as 'TBD' means "To be determined".
-These are recommendations that do not currently have rules defined.
+These are recommendations that don't currently have rules defined.

 ## Cmdlet Design Rules